jupyterlite/jupyterlite/docs/howto/configure/workspaces.md

 [workspaces-file-format]:
   https://jupyterlab.readthedocs.io/en/stable/user/urls.html#workspace-file-format

+### Getting Workspace Files from JupyterLite

+- Open a JupyterLite application
+- Open various main area activities and sidebars
+- Use the JupyterLab Command _Save Current Workspace_
+  - Optionally use _Save Current Workspace As..._ to provide a filename
+- See the `.jupyterlab-workspace` file

+At this point, the workspace is ready to be used either by double-clicking in the UI or downloading and using as part of a future `jupyter lab build`.

+### Adding a Workspace to a built JupyterLite site

+- Copy the file to `<lite_dir>/workspaces/<workspace-id>.jupyterlab-workspace`
+- Run `jupyter lab build`

+Now, when the application is opened, the workspace will be available to use in URLs.

+If not otherwise configured, the `default` workspace will be used: the default can be overridden by setting `jupyter-lite.json#jupyter-config-data/workspace` to the id of the Workspace, and making that workspace available during `jupyter lite build`.

 ## Workspace URLs

-### Opening a workspace File
+### Opening a Workspace File from Contents

-By treating workspace files in [contents](../content/files.md), the `?path` URL parameter can be used to link directly to a workspace.
+By including workspace files as [contents](../content/files.md), the `?path=<workspace-id>.jupyterlab-workspace` URL parameter can be used to link directly to a workspace.

+This is useful for debugging a customized workspace file, but will cause an extra page reload.

 ### Opening a custom Workspace